Skip to content

 Post-Processors

-• Middle: Run second, use for content transformation like keyword extraction, token reduction, or summarization
+• Middle — Transformation: keyword extraction, token reduction, summarization

 Rust